HM Prison Pentonville: 19th century

-Execution site
+20th century

 Prisoners under sentence of death were not housed at Pentonville Prison until the closure of Newgate in 1902 when Pentonville took over executions in north London.
 Condemned cells were added and an execution room built to house Newgate's gallows.
 At the same time, Pentonville took over from Newgate the function of being the training location for future executioners.

 Irish revolutionary Roger Casement was hanged there on 3 August 1916 and his remains interred at the site until 1965.
-Udham Singh, the Indian revolutionary, who shot and killed Sir Michael O'Dwyer (Governor of the Punjab during the Amritsar Massacre), was also held in custody and hanged at Pentonville (1940); Karl Hultén involved in the Cleft chin murder was executed 8 March 1945.
+Udham Singh, the Indian revolutionary, who shot and killed Sir Michael O'Dwyer (Governor of the Punjab during the Amritsar Massacre), was also held in custody and hanged at Pentonville (1940).
+Karl Hultén, involved in the Cleft chin murder, was executed 8 March 1945.